beeper/themes/README.md

 > In the meantime, themes may not be fully supported, and new theme variables may be volatile between updates.
 > Any themes written before ~March 2024 will likely not appear correctly in any new updates.

+> [!NOTE]
+> Community-built themes are not entitled to the usual level of customer support
+> on Beeper.
+If you need help with themes, please
+> join [#beeper:beeper.com] instead of asking in your support room.

 Beeper Desktop is fully customizable.
 You can use custom CSS to give Beeper Desktop a personalized look.
 If you build a nice theme, consider submitting a pull request to this repo to share it with other Beeper users!